urbanpiper-admin/ios-sdk/README.md

 <a name="item-option-builder"></a>
 ## Item Option Builder

-ItemOptionBuilder is a helper class that simplifys the addition and removal of `ItemOption` for an item, The item option group is used only in cases where the `Item.optionGroups` is non-nil.
+ItemOptionBuilder is a helper class that simplifies the addition and removal of `ItemOption` for an item, An item option is an variation of an item.
+The item option group is used only in cases where the `Item.optionGroups` is non-nil.

 ```swift
    // The initializer methods returns the ItemOptionGroup helper class for adding item options.